A medical alert system is an in-home or mobile device most often used by the elderly to ensure they do not go unattended in the event of an emergency.

 Q: Who should have a medical alert system?

-A: While seniors are an obvious choice for medical alert systems, the fact is, others can benefit from them as well.
-They are a good idea for homes where there may be a diabetic, where someone suffers from mobility issues (11), or where someone is recovering from an accident or surgery.
+A: While seniors are an obvious choice for medical alert systems others can benefit from them as well.
+They are a good idea for homes where there may be a diabetic, where someone suffers from mobility issues (3), or where someone is recovering from an accident or surgery.
 Anything that can be done to reduce emergency response times for these people should be done.
 That includes having a medical alert system on hand.

 Q: What specific features should I look for?

-A: That will depend on the condition of the person for whom the device is being acquired.
-If you are in apparently robust health, you may just want to have a system like this on hand as a precaution.
-You may just want to monitor your blood pressure, body temperature, heart rate, and the like as a precautionary measure.
+A: If you are in apparently robust health, you may just want to have a system like this on hand as a precaution.
 Or, if your need is more acute, you may want a device more tailored to your specific needs.
 If you have difficulty speaking, you will want to avoid a voice-activated system.
 If you live alone, you may want a system that will provide daily check-ins from the medical alert response team.
 That will not only help ensure that you are okay, but it will help alleviate feelings of isolation.